StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

 # Let's initialize our LoopBack application

 We can initialize a LoopBack application in our terminal by typing `lb` or `lb app` and this will invoke the generator.
-The generator will go through a series of prompts to scaffold out our LoopBack application.
+The generator will go through a series of prompts to scaffold our LoopBack application.
 Let's get started.

 ### What's the name of your application?